-The auditor s.
-Grant Thornton, have expressed their willinaness to co ntinue i n office.
+The auditors, Grant Thornton , have expressed their to willingness to continue in office.

-Signed in accordance with a resolution of the directors:
+Signed in accordance with a resolution of the directo rs:

-Dato' Tan King Seng Ooi Yeok Hock
+Dato'Tan King Seng Ooi Yeok Hock

 Penang,

-Date: 2 April 2014
+Date: 8 April 2015

-In the opinion of the Directors, the financial statements set out on pages 32 to 71 are properly drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2013 and of their financial performance and cash flows for the financial year then ended.
+DIRECTORS' STATEMENT

-In the opinion of the Directors, the supplementary information set out in Note 29 on page 72 has been compiled in accordance with the Guidance on Special Matter No. 1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosures Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, issued by the Malaysian Institute of Accountants, and presented based on the format prescribed by Bursa Malaysia Securities Berhad.
+In the opinion of the directors, the financial statements set out on pages 32 to 71 are properly drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2014 and of their financial performance and cash flows for the financial year then ended.

-Signed in accordance with a resolution of the directors:
+In the opinion of the directors, the supplementary information set out on page 72 has been compiled in accordance with the Guidance on Special Matter No. 1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosures Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, issued by the Malaysian Institute of Accountants, and presented based on the format prescribed by Bursa Malaysia Securities Berhad.

-Dato' Tan King Seng
+Signed in accordance with a resolution of the di rectors:

-Ooi Yeok Hock
+Dato'Tan King Seng Ooi Yeok Hock

-Date: 2 April 2014
+Date: 8 April 2015

 STATUTORY DECLARATION

-I, Lim Kah Hoon, the officer primarily responsible for the financial management of JHM Consolidation Berhad do solemnly and sincerely declare that the financial statements set out on pages 32 to 72 are to the best of my knowledge and belief, correct and I make this solemn declaration conscientiously believing the same to be true and by virtue of the provisions of the Statutory Declarations Act, 1960.
+sincerely declare that the financial statements se sible for the financial management of JHM Consolidation Berhad do solemnly and et out on pages 32 to 71 and the supplementary information set out on page 72 are to ad I make this solemn declaration conscientiously believing the same to be true and by tions Act, 1960.

-Subscribed and solemnly declared by) the abovenamed at Penang, this 2nd) day of April 2014.
+Subscribed and solemnly declared by the abovenamed at Penang, this 8th day of April 2015.

 Lim Kah Hoon

 Before me,

 Goh Suan Bee No.: P125